-- Any department, agency, board, commission, or other division of state government. - The Montana University System - Any city, county, or other division of local government. - A tribal government within the state.
+- Any department, agency, board, commission, or other division of state government.
+This includes the Montana University System. - Any city, county, or other division of local government. - A tribal government/entity within the state.

 INFORMATION MUST BE CREATED TO STANDARD & MADE PUBLICLY AVAILABLE